-In addition to residents' views on the policies and approaches above, new questions were asked about support for and against policies related to the COVID crisis.
+In addition to their views on the policies and approaches above, respondents were asked about support for and against policies related to the COVID crisis.
 Out of eleven possible responses, respondents were asked to pick the top three policies that would help address COVID-related problems.
-There was significant diversity in the policies supported, with the highest percentages of respondents selecting "Universal health coverage for all" and "More financial help for small businesses" as a top three priority (see Table 4).
+There was significant diversity in the policies supported, with the highest percentages of respondents selecting "Additional Federal stimulus payments" and "More financial help for small businesses" as a top three priority (see Table 4).
+The next most supported policies-"Improved public health emergency preparedness" and "Universal health coverage for all"- received nearly equal levels of support.
 "More financial help for large businesses" received the least support, as it was a priority for only a small percentage of respondents.